tshepang/blog/content/computing/developer of note: Martyn Russell.rst

-So, what's the criteria I use to regard someone as *developer of the moment*?
-I need a news item that would trigger that.
-That means there's a heck of a lot of developers I respect that haven't pitched in this `series`_.
-One of those developers is `Tracker`_'s release manager, Martyn Russell, until now of course.
+Martyn Russell is Tracker_'s release manager, and being a fan of the project since the early pre-1.0 days, I have quite familiar with his work.

-So, what triggered this honor?
-His work on `Tracker Needle`_, Tracker's future (and so far unreleased) GUI search tool, to replace the inadequate Tracker Search Tool.
-I've taken a look, and the design is pretty modern (check the video he gives in his `announcement`_).
+But what triggered this honor is his work on `Tracker Needle`_ (written in Vala), Tracker's new GUI search tool, to replace the inadequate Tracker Search Tool (written in C).
+I've taken a look, and the design is pretty modern (check the video he gives in his announcement_).

-But Martyn has of course done `far more`_ for Tracker, and does a pretty damn good job managing the release (basically, Tracker's Guido van Rossum).
+But Martyn has of course done `far more`_ for Tracker, and does a pretty damn good job managing the release.
 One thing he did outside of Tracker that I'm aware of is the re-design the http://gtk.org page, giving it a very modern look (which it desperately needed).
-He rocks hard!

 .. _series: http://tshepang.net/tag/developer-of-note
 .. _Tracker: http://projects.gnome.org/tracker/